philtr/phillipridlen/src/posts/notes/2017-03-03-i-lost-my-wedding-ring-and-lived-to-tell-the-story.md

 layout: post
 type: note

-title: I Lost My Wedding Ring and Lived to Tell the Story
+title: I Lost My Wedding Ring
+subtitle: (and Lived to Tell the Story)
+description:
-description: I have a wedding ring in the Pacific Ocean somewhere.
+  I have a wedding ring in the Pacific Ocean somewhere.
 No, it wasn&rsquo;t some dramatic gesture.
 In fact, the story is not really that interesting.
 image: "notes/pva-ocean-sunset.jpg"

 category: Life